fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li>Define Web ACL (Web Access Control List - rate-based rules).</li>
   <li>Protecting a website that is hosted outside of AWS (the on-premise IP is added to a target group).</li>
   <li>Configuring a firewall in front of resources is a <a href="https://docs.aws.amazon.com/whitepapers/latest/aws-best-practices-ddos-resiliency/mitigation-techniques.html">good practice</a> to protect against DDoS</li>
+  <li>In case use CloudFront and is necessary to block an IP, WAF must be with CloudFront to block that IP and not in ALB because, in this case, ALB just can see the CloudFront ID; and for the same reason NACL is not enough.</li>
   <li><a href="https://aws.amazon.com/waf/features/">AWS WAF features</a></li>
 </ul>